 You should (hopefully) be spending less in retirement than you did while working.
-That’s because your kids are out of their house and your mortgage might be paid off.
+That’s because your kids are out of the house, and your mortgage might be paid off.
 So your taxable withdrawals and, in turn, your taxable rate should be lower.

 4. Your money doesn't need to stay in your 401(k) forever

-Question: Should I roll over my current retirement savings to my new employer’s retirement plan?
+Should I roll over my old 401k to my new employer’s retirement plan?

-Yes, you can roll-over your retirement savings from one employer to another if permitted by your new employer.
+Yes, when it comes to what to do with your old 401k, you can roll it over from one employer to another if permitted by your new employer.
 BUT, it’s important to keep in mind that in many instances, employer-sponsored retirement plans can be limited in terms of the options you can invest in.
 They also typically have higher fees.